wp-plugins/enhanced-youtube-shortcode/readme.txt

 = You're a french speaking bloke, *right*?
 So where is the translation? =

 It's quite simple: I just have to learn how to do it properly...
-You can bet the french language will be added soon in a next release.
+You can bet the french language will be added in the version 2.0.

 = I got an indecent proposal idea & doesn't see anything related to this here...
 What could I do? =

-Your best chance for anything in relation with this plugin is to leave a detailed message on [the plugin announcement blog post](http://pxsol.info/qHCl7L "Les nouvelles du Pixel Solitaire » Enhanced YouTube Shortcode").
+Open up a window & shout it out loud.
+If you try hard enough maybe I'll hear it...

 = I think you're a genius & I want you to be the father of my children. =